scotthansonde/wordlandBaseline/README.md

-# WordLand Baseline Theme for WordPress
+# WordLand Baseline theme for WordPress

 A child theme for the `retrospect-wpcom` WordPress theme.